j0ly/FirstProject/README.md

 ### A2

-After logging in to the Admin-pages, you will see the cookie-session-id here;
+Log in to the Admin-pages, look who have signed up, click the "home" link.
+You are now back at the starting page, which don't use SSL.
+But as you can see with OWASP ZAP, the session-cookie is still in use;

 ![Zap2](https://github.com/j0ly/hello-world/blob/master/zap2.png)

-**Note:** Because OWASP ZAP works as a proxy you will see what happens inside the HTTPS connection when logging in to the admin-pages!
-But if somebody would (as an example) eavesdrop an unsecure WIFI connection, they would not see the contents of HTTPS traffic.
-So just ignore the HTTPS lines here!

 ### A6